310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% bubble Rei %}
 *Kukuku,* what’s this?
 Does Shinkai-kun hate you?

-He has been much more social and friendly lately, yet he will not sell you a ticket despite this?
+He has been much more social and friendly lately, yet he did not sell you a ticket despite this?
 {% endbubble %}

 {% bubble Madara %}
-Mm~ Actually, maybe the reason I’m the only one he rejects now has some special motive to it…
+Mm~ Actually, maybe the reason I’m the only one he now denies has some special motive to it…

 But, well… maybe he just thinks I’m overbearing, so that’s why he hates me.
 {% endbubble %}